SeSeSeven/Mushroom_Classification_Fork/reports/README.md

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**
 > **control of your data.
 If no, explain a case where it would be beneficial to have version control of your data.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our*
-> *pipeline*
->
->
 Answer:

 We did use DVC in our project, and it went through an evolutionary process.
 Initially, we used Google Drive as remote storage, and later migrated to a GCP bucket.
 Although we set up data versioning, our dataset did not actually change throughout the project.

 Nevertheless, the use of DVC still brought several important benefits: First, it simplified the data synchronization process between team members, ensuring that everyone was using the same version of the dataset.
 Second, it prepared for future data updates, and if the dataset needed to be modified or extended, we already had the appropriate infrastructure.
 In addition, DVC seamlessly integrated with our code version control, making the reproducibility of experiments greatly improved.
 Finally, by separating large data files from the code repository, we significantly improved the performance and efficiency of the version control system.